hailocs/hailo-whisper/README.md

    ```sh
    pip install hailort-4.21.0-cp310-cp310-linux_x86_64.whl
    ```
    PyHailoRT is version must match the installed HailoRT version.
-PyHailoRT is useful to test the converted model if you have an Hailo-8 module connected to the PC used for development.
+PyHailoRT is useful to test the converted model if you have an Hailo module connected to the PC used for development.

 ## Model conversion